Meet our strong, dedicated board of directors and executive leadership team.

 Mr. Crist has more than 30 years of experience in professional management consulting and in senior executive positions.
 Over the course of his career, Mr. Crist has consulted with more than 200 organizations in various industries.
 His positions included serving as Chief Financial and Operating Officer for Community Health Plan of Washington and for 23 years as a partner with the international accounting and consulting firm of Ernst & Young, most recently as the partner in charge of services to both the health care and natural resources industries.
 In this role, several of his clients were continuing care retirement centers.
 He provided early professional advice during the formation of Emerald Heights.

-Crist is a graduate of the University of Redlands and is a certified public accountant.
+Mr. Crist is a graduate of the University of Redlands and is a Certified Public Accountant.
 He is a member of several professional organizations, including the Financial Executives Institute, the Healthcare Financial Management Association and the American Institute of Certified Public Accountants.
-He has served on the boards of numerous community service organizations, including president of the Bellevue Community College telecommunications advisory board; vice president of the Learning Disability Association of Washington; treasurer of the Health Care Purchasers Association; treasurer of the board of trustees of Eastside Catholic High School; and on the finance committee of the Agros Foundation, a Christian third-world development organization.
+Mr. Crist has served on the boards of numerous community service organizations, and is currently on the Boards of HumanGood Affordable Housing, which operates over 100 affordable senior housing units, the John 14:2 Foundation, the Outreach Foundation, which supports Christian missionaries throughout the world, and all three entities of Emerald Communities.

 Lisa A. Hardy President & CEOLisa A. Hardy President & CEO

 Ms. Hardy has held leadership roles in the industry since 1988.
 She previously led the new development and construction of projects on several Life Plan communities during a 14‐year tenure with Life Care Services.